-1. Connect the strobe cable to the board of the SIP RGB Strobe and the board of the Intercom as shown in Figure 2-10.
+1. Connect the strobe cable to the board of the SIP RGB Strobe and the board of the Intercom as shown in Figure 2-9.
+Please see the SIP RGB Strobe Operations Guide for more information about this product.

-Figure 2-10.
+Figure 2-9.
 Connecting the SIP RGB Strobe to the Intercom